PandasThumb/pandasthumb.github.io/_posts/2022/2022-07-25-newparadigm1.md

 - The Discovery Institute's "Evolution News" reporter David Klinghoffer [reacts to Jerry's article](https://evolutionnews.org/2022/07/bizarre-bird-highlights-the-problem-of-biogeography/).
 It is less clear whether Klinghofer would accept any genealogical scheme for the relationships of living organisms.
-- Here, in the thread on the previous thread on the photo of the Greater Yellowlegs _Tringa melanoleuca_ there was [some discussion of the _New Yorker_ piece](http://pandasthumb.org/archives/2022/07/tringa-melanoleuca.html) in the comments, after the troll "Data" linked to it there.
+- Here, in the previous thread on the photo of the Greater Yellowlegs _Tringa melanoleuca_ there was [some discussion of the _New Yorker_ piece](http://pandasthumb.org/archives/2022/07/tringa-melanoleuca.html) in the comments, after the troll "Data" linked to it there.